simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 ## Introduction

-This is a complete text version of Roerich's first report from his 5 year long Central-Asian Expedition Altai-Himalaya: A Travel Diary.
+This is a complete text version of Roerich's first report from his 5 year long Central Asiatic Expedition: "Altai-Himalaya: A Travel Diary".

 Full citation: